I will come back to South Africa - Bushiri

 However, Bushiri’s spokesperson claimed News24 reports were fake and published by the media with the goal of extorting money from the Enlighted Christian Gathering (ECG) church leader fondly known as Major 1.

 “It’s all lies”, said Nyondo while denying being interviewed by News24.
+He called the publication’s reports as “fake news”.

 “This is the lowest that South African media can sink in their every day’s futile attempt to extort money from my boss, Prophet Shepherd Bushiri, through publishing fake and damaging articles to threaten us into submission.